 This shocked the whole country and after the bodies of many of the students were recovered, their smartphones were also found.
 Some desperate and heart-rendering accounts of last farewells came through.
 For the families, a further degree of grief was reached when learning that the students died in atrocious conditions, drowning with a terrible agony.
 One can only imagine how the heart of loving parents was affected.

-The incorrect instructions given by the crew of the Saewol, and the obedience of the kids to these absurd orders, further led the Korean society to question its own organization and respect for authority.
-Similarly, the lack of regulations and the fact that the coast guard were not even aware of restrictions placed on the ship by its inspection authorities only helped fuel the anger.
+The incorrect instructions given by the crew of the Saewol, the cowardice and the obedience of kids to these absurd orders, further led the Korean society to question its own organization and respect for authority.
+Similarly, the lack of regulations and the fact that the coast guard were not even aware of restrictions placed on the ship by the inspection authorities only helped fuel the anger.

 Many parents, inflamed by remarks by journalists and/or politicians that they should not criticize the government or that the deaths were of little importance compared to car accidents, took to the streets to protest.
 More largely, the movement was still visible on Saejong-daro, the main avenue facing directly the Gyeongbokgung, the ancient royal palace.
 It is where I had probably my most moving encounter, with a lone father, holding a stand at a makeshift memorial for the victims of the tragedy.